-A LLETZ procedure is quick, usually taking only 5-10 minutes and is carried out while the woman is awake.
-After numbing the cervix with local anaesthetic, a heated thin wire loop with a small electric current (known as a diathermy) is used to remove the abnormal cells.
-This will leave a raw area on the cervix, though this heals quickly by itself.
-Only healthy tissues will remain on the cervix, without any abnormal cells present.
+LLETZ is a straightforward out-patient procedure, typically only taking 5-10 minutes.
+After numbing the cervix with local anaesthetic, a thin heated wire loop with a mild electric current (known as a diathermy) is used to remove the abnormal cells while also aiming to preserve as much of the healthy cervix as possible.
+This will leave a raw area on the cervix though this heals itself quickly.

-Patients can go home right away and are able to resume normal activities immediately after the procedure has taken place.
+Patients can go home right away and can immediately resume normal activities after the procedure has taken place.

 - Wearing tampons for around four weeks after the LLETZ procedure.
 It is recommended that you use sanitary towels instead

 - Having sex for four weeks, as this increases the risk of infection

 - Exercising, including swimming, for at least two weeks, or while bleeding or discharge are still present

 Six months after your LLETZ procedure you will be asked to undergo another cervical screening.
 This will be carried out to check that there are no abnormal cells or the presence of Human Papilloma Virus (HPV).